 Younger kids will enjoy Despicable Me Minion Mayhem and Shrek 4-D, and there’s Revenge of the Mummy and Harry Potter and the Escape from Gringotts for the older set.
 You can also see mega stunts up close at The Bourne Stuntacular and get a peek behind the scenes of movie makeup at the Horror Make-Up Show.
 When you’re ready for a quick break, take in the musical stylings of The Blues Brothers, Celestina Warbeck and the Banshees, and Marilyn Monroe.

 Harry Potter fans take note: The only way to get the full Wizarding World experience at Universal Orlando Resort is to visit both Universal Studios Florida and the neighboring Islands of Adventure, conveniently connected by the Hogwarts Express for those who purchase multi-park passes to travel between these two Orlando theme parks on the same day.

 6. Islands of Adventure

 Best of the Orlando Theme Parks for Fanboys and Fangirls Everywhere

 Each area at Universal’s Islands of Adventure is themed to a different fandom.
-Whether it’s Jurassic Park (and the thrilling Jurassic World VelociCoaster), Marvel super heroes, classic comics, King Kong, Harry Potter, Dr. Suess, or ancient myths and legends, there’s bound to be something that’ll get your inner fanatic going.
+Whether it’s Jurassic Park (and the thrilling Jurassic World VelociCoaster), Marvel super heroes, King Kong, Harry Potter, Dr. Suess, or ancient myths and legends, there’s bound to be something that’ll get your inner fanatic going.
 It’s like a half dozen mini amusement parks in one.